Create an OpenAPI contract

 You can create an OpenAPI-compliant contract and enrich the contract fields with OpenAPI attributes.

-Step 1: Set the contract type
+Step 1: Set the Contract Type

 Set the contract type